HangfireIO/Hangfire.io/overview.md

 <em>All product names, logos, and brands are property of their respective owners, and are in no way associated or affiliated with Hangfire.</em>

 Storage subsystem is abstracted enough to support RDBMS and NoSQL solutions.
 If your favorite database system is not supported yet, you can implement it.
-It is cheaper that implement background job system from scratch.
+It is cheaper than implementing a background job system from scratch.

 ### Automatic Retries